-An allotment certificate gives rise to a right to receive equities of a new issue in a public company that do not have a document form.
-Such rights emerge upon allotting such equities and expire when such equities are registered in the depository for securities or on the day on which the court of registration refuses to make an entry on the increase in share capital in the register of entrepreneurs.
+An allotment certificate is a security of a short-term nature which is strictly connected to an equity.
+Allotment certificates are created upon allotting equities of a new issue.
+They expire when said equities are registered in the depository for securities or on the day on which the court of registration refuses to make an entry on the increase in share capital in the register of entrepreneurs.

+The aim of an allotment certificate is to shorten the waiting time for investors between allotting equities of a new issue and their first trading on the regulated market.
+Allotment certificates allow an investor to sell the equities (by selling the rights to them) before the new equities are introduced on the stock exchange.
 Allotment certificates do not give their holders identical rights as the equities in the same company.
-Equity issuers are not obliged to issue allotment certificates or introduce new issue allotment certificates in organised trading.
+Equity issuers are not obligated to introduce unregistered equities of a new issue in the form of allotment certificates in the case of every issue.
 Investing in allotment certificates is connected with all the risk factors typical for investing in equities.
-Additionally, there is the risk that the registration court may refuse to register the equities of the new issue.
+Additionally, there is the risk that the National Court Register may refuse to register the equities of the new issue.
 Allotment certificates are characterised by their relatively high price volatility.
 This means that, in many cases, the price of an allotment certificate is higher or lower than the equity price of the same company.